johnsonchmatc/madisoncollege_ruby_on_rails/introletter.md

 ###Exit ticket
 At the end of every class I'll have you fill out an exit ticket.
 The exit ticket is un-graded and my way of taking attendance along with accessing your understanding of the material from the day.
 You will be directed to fill out the form at [http://bit.ly/2b6u10C](http://bit.ly/2b6u10C).

-###Codecaster.io
+###Slack
-We'll use [https://codecaster.io/](https://codecaster.io/) in class as a way for you to ask questions or notify me to slowdown with out needing to raise your hand, though the old fashion hand raising still works!
+We'll use [https://team-mita.slack.com](https://team-mita.slack.com) in class as a way for you to ask questions or notify me to slowdown with out needing to raise your hand, though the old fashion hand raising still works!

 ###Development Environment
 You will be responsible for your own development environment, we'll set this up during the first class session.
 We'll use [http://docs.railsbridge.org/installfest/](http://docs.railsbridge.org/installfest/) as the guide.
 I suggest either working in Linux or OS X.  If you are a Windows user I would suggest using a Linux virtual machine, however the choice is yours.
 You may also use a cloud environment like [https://c9.io](https://c9.io) or [https://www.nitrous.io/](https://www.nitrous.io/).
 The first lab will require you to get a local development environment working as an exercise to understand the tools you'll be using.
 However during the remainder of the semester use what works for you.